projectcapsule/capsule/docs/operator/use-cases/permissions.md

 # Assign permissions
 Alice acts as the tenant admin.
 Other users can operate inside the tenant with different levels of permissions and authorizations.
 Alice is responsible for creating additional roles and assigning these roles to other users to work in the same tenant.

 One of the key design principles of the Capsule is the self-provisioning management from the tenant owner's perspective.
 Alice, the tenant owner, does not need to interact with Bill, the cluster admin, to complete her day-by-day duties.
-On the other side, Bill has not to deal with multiple requests coming from multiple tenant owners that probably will overwhelm him.
+On the other side, Bill does not have to deal with multiple requests coming from multiple tenant owners that probably will overwhelm him.

 Capsule leaves Alice the freedom to create RBAC roles at the namespace level, or using the pre-defined cluster roles already available in Kubernetes, and assign them to other users in the tenant.
 Since roles and rolebindings are limited to a namespace scope, Alice can assign the roles to the other users accessing the same tenant only after the namespace is created.
 This gives Alice the power to administer the tenant without the intervention of the cluster admin.